Guilty Crown: Plot

 Shu finds Inori being held captive by Keido, who is using her as part of a "marriage ceremony" to resurrect Mana.
 Keido explains Inori was created to provide a physical body for Mana's soul so she could give birth to a new human race once the present population was destroyed by the Apocalypse Virus.
 Shu's repressed memories suddenly return, causing him to remember how Mana was the first to be infected by the virus, and her mental breakdown resulted in the events of Lost Christmas.
 Shu also recalls from his past that Gai is none other than Triton, a childhood friend he first met ten years ago when Mana rescued him from the sea.
 With Gai's help, Shu frees Inori from Keido's grasp before stabbing Mana's stasis pod.
 Shu's actions save the world from the Virus, but Gai is killed in the process.

 Two weeks later, the GHQ under Keido's leadership seals off the area surrounding Roppongi, now called Loop 7, before proceeding to systematically eliminate the inhabitants within.
 A large number of teenagers take refuge at Tennouzu High School along with Funeral Parlor members Shu, Inori, Ayase and Tsugumi.
 With food and vaccine supplies running low, Shu is elected the new student council president.
 Despite initially aspiring to provide just governance to those under his charge, his leadership grows increasingly despotic and cynical after his initial refusal to adopt the exclusionary Voids-Ranking system leads to the death of his close friend and love interest, Hare Menjou.

 Shu and the others eventually break out of Loop 7.
 However, upon their escape, a resurrected Gai suddenly appears and severs Shu's right arm before transferring the Void Genome to himself.
-In order to insure Shu's escape, Inori single-handedly holds off GHQ until their forces overwhelm her.
+In order to insure Shu's escape, Inori single-handedly holds off GHQ's forces until they overwhelm her.
 Shortly thereafter, Shu's stepmother, Haruka Ohma, betrays the GHQ and steals the third Void Genome.
-Shu ultimately injects himself with it before assuming command of Funeral Parlor to rescue Inori and free Japan once and for all.
+Shu ultimately injects himself with it before once again assuming command of Funeral Parlor to rescue Inori and free Japan from GHQ's despotic rule once and for all.